RayHightower/RayHightower.com/_posts/2015-10-29-rubyconf-colombia-conference-with-a-mission.markdown

 RubyConf Colombia was my first visit to South America, and my longest visit to a predominantly Spanish-speaking region.
 So it was important to get out and see some of the surrounding area, not just bury my head in my laptop.

-A small group of us visited the [Parque Arvi Nature Reserve](http://discovercolombia.com/arvi-park-green-lung-of-medellin-colombia-2/) just outside of Medellin.
+A small group of us visited the [Parque Arvi Nature Reserve](http://discovercolombia.com/arvi-park-green-lung-of-medellin-colombia-2/) just outside of Medellín.
 Getting to the park required a journey by cable car.
 The cable cars travel above mountainside neighborhoods and wide stretches forest.
 The views are beautiful.

 {% include image.html img="images/colombia_cable_car.jpg" caption="Cable cars over local neighborhoods." %}

 ### The Best Vegetarian Burger

-Even with my long list of allergies, I was able to find great food in Medellin.
-For example, the best vegetarian burger ever conceived by humans was served to me at Veg Station on Calle 10.
+Even with my long list of allergies, I was able to find great food in Medellín.
+For example, the best vegetarian burger ever conceived by humans was served to me at [Veg Station](https://www.facebook.com/vegstationmedellin) on Calle 10.
 The photo does not do this meal justice!

 {% include image.html img="images/colombia_veg_burger.jpg" caption="Amazing Veggie Burger" %}